PierreBio/FrenchNamesViz/README.md

 ## How to launch?

-- Once the project is setup, you can launch scripts to visualize our 3 visualizations:
+- Once the project is setup, you can launch scripts to visualize our 3 graphics (initial and improvedd implementations):

 ```
 streamlit run .\bin\gender_name.py